-Not a program, this file is required for make dvi to work when Texinfo sources are in the package.
+Not a program, this file is required for make dvi, make ps and make pdf to work when Texinfo sources are in the package.

 ylwrap This program wraps lex and yacc and ensures that, for instance, multiple yacc instances can be invoked in a single directory in parallel.